gramener/gramex-guide/contributing/README.md

 ### Decide the storyline

 - Decide who the audience is.
 Pick the 1-3 points they should take away.
 Mention these multiple times.
+- Plan videos for 5 min or less.
+Long videos are hard to record and hard to watch.
-- Open the section of the guide to record.
+- Open the Guide section to record.
+- Explain the text.
-- Talk through the section, explaining the code.
-If required, revise the documentation.
+- Explain the code.
+(Rewrite the Guide if required.)
-- Show how to execute the code samples and the output.
+- Execute the code and show the output.
-- Show any relevant errors they might encounter.
+- Show errors if they occur.
+It helps users debug
-- Don't refer to anything outside the section (e.g., "You've already learned this", or "In a future video, we'll do ...").
+- Don't refer to outside that section (e.g., "You've already learned this", or "In a future video, we'll do ...").

 ### Record the video